My mission as a scholar: Nurture

 architecture, reading (especially YA fantasy, cozy mysteries, and light

-cats, the home my husband and I plan to build in Walla Walla, or any of
+cat, the home my husband and I built in Walla Walla, or any of

 my other interests.